 Gamification for the banking industry: what’s at stake?

 There’s a dispute as to whether banks can reap the benefits of gamification just like other enterprises have.
 We believe they can.
-Examples of gamification in banking come from various spheres: marketing, sales, talent management, and innovation management.
+Gamification examples in banking come from various spheres: marketing, sales, talent management, and innovation management.

 Furthermore, gamification of corporate banking services is no less successful than gamification of retail banking services.
 The same goes for traditional and digital banks: intense competition evens the odds.
-The winners are those who use game design elements and principles carefully and systematically.
+Banks leading the way in gamification are those, who use game design elements and principles carefully and systematically.
 This is because the size and assets of a bank aren’t the key factors that attract customers and keep their attention.
 It’s often about joy and rewards: two things people get while playing.

 Stereotypes that can put the game to a stop